ruimoreira/labservers/README.md

  It also handles related tasks such as logging, log rotation seLinux etc

 # Openldap client
- Implements authentication using sssd and pam
+ Implements authentication using sssd and pam as authentication mechanisms for openldap enabled servers